- Year built: 1742-1745

 - Original function: Patrician house

 Johan Herman Hallincq, scion of an influential and quite wealthy regent family, had this patrician house built in the eighteenth century.
-It took him ten years to purchase the amount of land he needed so that he had enough space to build the building.
-He did have to have his family home De Groene Weyde demolished in order to do so.
+It took him ten years to purchase the amount of land so that he had enough space to realize the property.
+He did have to have his family home De Groene Weyde demolished to do so.
 Construction began in 1742 and the building was completed three years later.
-The building has a Louis XIV listed facade, is five window rows wide and has a richly decorated centralrisalit.
+The building has a Louis XIV-listed facade, is five window axes wide and has a richly ornamented central alcove.
 The house clearly shows the transition from the Louis XIV to the Louis XV style.
+This beautiful historic building, once a girls' school, now houses a store, craft workshop and sewing shop.
+About eighty ladies from all over the world work here on hand-embroidered pillows.
+Admire, among other things, the impressive 18th-century Louis XIV facade and the unusual stucco ceiling.